raulvictorrosa/mobile-flashcards/README.md

+## How to install this project
+To run this project in your machine you just need to clone this repository in your computer and run the command `yarn` or `npm intall`, after this you will need to run the command `yarn start` or `npm start` to start the development mode and execute the app on your machine or remotely in your smartphone.

+## Tested for
+This app has been developed to run in both platforms, android and react but, until the moment was tested completely just on android.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).